BridgetteBXP13/NLP/README.md

 It gives the User opportunities to fix errors in employee IDs and Phone Numbers recursively.

+Some of the benefits of using Python for text processing is the simplicity of not having a lot of overhead when trying to do something very simple with the input file text.
+It also gives many options with the provided functions in libraries such as re and many built in functions such as .isdigit(), .isalpha(), .split(), and even .capitalize() which allowed me to avoid having to write unneccessary functions.
+Although I did find a couple weaknesses that Python doesn't support a lot of built in functions for dictionaries such as .hasKey() or .contains() that Java/C++ tend to have.
+Throughout this assignment I had a lot of python review and remembered basic data input/processing.
+I had to continuously remind myself that I didnt need variable declarations such as int i = 0, and deleted many semicolons along the process.
+I learned the different ways you can manipulate strings and list for data cleaning in python in the given fucntions mentioned above.

 Here is the [code](helloworld.py) and simple [documentation](helloworld.txt).